-Next, read through a bunch of the comments on the blog, and read through all the comments on the post you are thinking about responding to.
+Next, read through a bunch of comments on the blog, and read through all the comments on the post you are thinking about responding to.
 You should even read some of the comments from the past.

 What is the community like?
 Are they friendly?
 Sarcastic?
 Mean?
 Smart?
-Will you be getting over your head if you leave a comment?
+Will you be getting in over your head if you leave a comment?

-You may actually realize after reading the comments that you don’t want to contribute to that discussion or blog, so this step is important when it comes to figuring out strategically where you are going to post.
+You may actually realize after reading the comments that you don’t want to contribute to that discussion or blog, so this step is important when it comes to figuring out where you are going to post.

 Use an authentic identity